ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/06-insertion-sort.md

 [comparable]{.term}.)
 :::

-Here we see the first few iterations of Insertion Sort.
+Here we see the first few iterations of Insertion sort.

 <inlineav id="insertionsortCON" src="Sorting/insertionsortCON.js" name="Insertion Sort Slideshow"/>

 This continues on with each record in turn.
 Call the current record $x$.
-Insertion Sort will move it to the left so long as its value is less than that of the record immediately preceding it.
+Insertion sort will move it to the left so long as its value is less than that of the record immediately preceding it.
 As soon as a key value less than or equal to $x$ is encountered, `insertionSort` is done with that record because all records to its left in the array must have